AhmecC/Diet_Plan_Optimisation/README.md

 ## Diet Plan Optimisation
 This is the back-end to an application that will return a list of recipes that maximises a specified calorie goal and macros (Protein, Carbs and Fat).
 You can specify your calorie goal and filter out recipes that include offensive ingredients (Dairy/Gluten etc...)
+> Recipe data isn't perfectly categoried, so offending ingredients may still be included

 ## Skills Used:
 In this project, I show proficiency  in **pandas** by effectively cleaning and manipulating the dataset to maximise the value gained.
 I leveraged **SQL** with sqlite3 to create a fast database to empower an efficient application.
 I showed my approach to an unfamiliar package **pulp**, showing how skillfully identified its capabilities to achieve my goal of optimisation.